Farnsworth1/4cid_jupyter_extension/README.md

 All extensions will be then found inside you environment.
 For example in windows Anacondas environment all nbextensions will be found in ``C:\Users\User\anaconda3\envs\env\Lib\site-packages\jupyter_contrib_nbextensions``, Where `env` is the environment name.

-1. inside the extension directory (for miner extension this projects root directory) you want to install run the following two commands
+1. to install the package run pip install setup.py inside project root directory.

-    ``jupyter nbextension install <extension_name> --sys-prefix``
+1. alternatively you want to install run the following two commands to activate the extension manually ``jupyter nbextension install <extension_name> --sys-prefix``

     ``jupyter nbextension enable <extension_name> --sys-prefix``